hpintoGH/Solar_Tracker_Control_Simulation/README.md

 #### Performance Equivalence

-Both tracking systems demonstrated nearly identical energy collection capabilities, with the ML model achieving 99.9% efficiency compared to the astronomical SPA method.
-The ML system generated 9.77 kWh/m² versus 9.78 kWh/m² for SPA, representing only a 0.1% difference in daily energy output.
-Both tracking systems significantly outperformed the baseline global horizontal irradiance (GHI) of 7.62 kWh/m², with energy gains of 2.15 kWh/m² (28.3%) and 2.17 kWh/m² (28.5%) respectively.
+Both tracking systems demonstrated nearly identical energy collection capabilities, with the ML model achieving 100% efficiency compared to the astronomical SPA method.
+The ML system and the SPA system generated 10.2 kWh/m², representing 0% difference in daily energy output.
+Both tracking systems significantly outperformed the baseline global horizontal irradiance (GHI) of 7.62 kWh/m², with energy gains of 2.79 kWh/m² (37.6%).

 #### Tracking Accuracy Trade-offs

 While performance outcomes were equivalent, the tracking methodologies differed significantly.
-The SPA algorithm maintained superior positional accuracy with an average angle of incidence (AOI) of 2.0° compared to the ML model's 7.2°.
-The positional differences between the two systems showed a mean absolute error of 5.1° in tilt positioning and 0.6° in azimuth positioning, indicating that the ML model's largest deviations from SPA occur in the tilt axis.
+The SPA algorithm maintained superior positional accuracy with an average angle of incidence (AOI) of 2.6° compared to the ML model's 7.7°.
+The positional differences between the two systems showed a mean absolute error of 5.0° in tilt positioning and 0.7° in azimuth positioning, indicating that the ML model's largest deviations from SPA occur in the tilt axis.

 #### Clear Sky Advantage for SPA